Charges Dismissed Against Montana TV Political Reporter

 Initial Post from Friday Nov.
 5, 2022 w/ Update and Charging Documents Below

 A Montana TV news reporter was arrested on a felony burglary charge according to publicly posted information on the Missoula County Detention Facility website.

-Ashley Nerbovig is the senior political reporter covering state politics and the state capitol in Helena for the Montana Television Network.
+The reporter at the time was the senior political reporter covering state politics and the state capitol in Helena for the Montana Television Network.
 According to the jail roster for the MCDF, the 29 year old was still behind bars as of Friday afternoon.
 No other details are available.
-(Shortly before publishing this article Nerbovig was reported as being released from jail at 3:15 p.m.)
+(Shortly before publishing this article, she was reported as being released from jail at 3:15 p.m.)

 Calls and emails have been placed with the Missoula Police Department, the Missoula County Attorney's office, and with the TV station in Helena for more information.

 Update 4:00 p.m.
 Friday: We received charging documents from the Missoula Police Department.
-According to the affidavit of probable cause, Nerbovig allegedly had been stalking and threatening an ex-boyfriend for several months before eventually breaking into his house and trying to steal his dog that the two had previously shared.
+According to the affidavit of probable cause, the reporter broke into her ex-boyfriend's house and tried to steal his dog that the two had previously shared.

 According to the KTVH-TV website:

-More recently I've noticed Nerbovig's byline covering the very contentious Montana Supreme Court race between Justice Ingrid Gustafson and James Brown, the Chairman of the Montana Public Service Commission (PSC) where she consistently provided biased coverage in favor of the liberal soft-on-crime Supreme Court Justice.
+More recently noticed the reporter's byline covering the very contentious Montana Supreme Court race between Justice Ingrid Gustafson and James Brown, the Chairman of the Montana Public Service Commission (PSC) where she consistently provided biased coverage in favor of the liberal soft-on-crime Supreme Court Justice.

 25 True Crime Locations: What Do They Look Like Today?